 The agent dropped her eyes then decided not to lie.
 "Well, no, but there are restrictions."
 "On what?"
 The agent sighed.
 Obviously not wanting to have this conversation, she lifted her desk blotter and pulled out some stapled papers.
 Turning a page, she showed Lily an underlined passage.
-Lily traced the lines of print with her forefinger: NO PART OF SAID PROPERTY HEREBY CONVEYED SHALL EVER BE USED OR OCCUPIED BY ANY HEBREW OR BY ANY PERSON OF THE ETHIOPIAN, MALAY, OR ASIATIC RACE EXCEPTING ONLY EMPLOYEES IN DOMESTIC SERVICE.
+Lily traced the lines of print with her forefinger: NO PART OF SAID PROPERTY HEREBY CONVEYED SHALL EVER BE USED OR OCCUPIED BY ANY HEBREW OR BY ANY PERSON OF THE

+ETHIOPIAN, MALAY, OR ASIATIC RACE EXCEPTING ONLY EMPLOYEES IN DOMESTIC SERVICE.
 "I've got rentals and apartments in other parts of the city.
-Would you like...."
+Would you like]..."
 "Thank you," said Lily.
-She raised her chin and left the office as quickly as pride let her.
-Nevertheless, when her anger cooled and after some mulling, she returned to the agency and rented a second floor, one bedroom apartment near Jackson Street.
-Although her employers were far more considerate than the actresses at Skylight Studio, after six months of pressing and steaming for the Wangs, and even after they gave her a seventyfive cents raise, she was feeling stifled.
+She raised her chin and left the office as quickly as pride the result let her.
+Nevertheless, when her anger cooled and after some mulling, she returned to the agency and rented a second floor one bedroom apartment near Jackson Street.
+Although her employers were far more considerate than the actresses at Skylight Studio, after six months of pressing and steaming for the Wangs, and even after they gave her a seventy-five cents raise, she was feeling stifled.
 She still wanted to buy that house or one like it.
-Into that restlessness stepped a tall man with a bundle of army issue clothes for 'same day' service.
+Into that restlessness stepped a tall man with a bundle of army issue clothes for same day service.
 The Wang couple, at lunch in the back room, had left her to attend the counter.
-She told the customer the 'same day' service applied only if requests were made before noon.
+She told the customer the same day service applied only if requests were made before noon.
 He could pick his things up the next day.
 She smiled when she spoke.
-He did not return the smile, but his eyes had such a quiet, far away look-like people who made their living staring at ocean waves-she relented.
-"Well, I'll see what I can do.
-Come back at 5:30."
+He did not return the smile, but his eyes had such a quiet, far away look hike people who made their living staring at ocean waves she relented.
 He did and, holding the clothes hangers over his shoulder, waited on the sidewalk for half an hour until she came out.
 Then he offered to walk her home.
 "Do you want to come up?"
 Lily asked him "I'll do anything you say."
 She laughed.